HordodongA/Codecool-Full-Stack-Exam-Project_Backend/readme.md

 - [MongoDB Atlas tutorial](https://www.mongodb.com/basics/mongodb-atlas-tutorial)

 ### Set environmental variables
 Before use the application, required to set the following environmental variablaes.
-If app runs locally put all into a .env file in the root directory:
+If app runs locally put all into a .env file in the root directory.

 | Key             | Value                                                                                                            |
 | :---            | :---                                                                                                             |